JunShern/few-shot-adaptation/README.md

 git clone --recurse-submodules git@github.com:JunShern/few-shot-adaptation.git
 ```

-## AdapTable dataset
+## UnpredicTable dataset

 ### Download
-Our datasets are available [on the HuggingFace Hub](https://huggingface.co/datasets/MicPie/adaptable_full).
-We provide the complete dataset `AdapTable-full` as well as the various sub-distributions discussed in our paper, for a total of 57 dataset options.
+Our datasets are available [on the HuggingFace Hub](https://huggingface.co/datasets/MicPie/unpredictable_full).
+We provide the complete dataset `UnpredicTable-full` as well as the various sub-distributions discussed in our paper, for a total of 57 dataset options.

 To download a dataset, simply `pip install datasets` and download the dataset using `load_dataset`:
 ```python